nodejs/node/doc/api/http.md

 * `duplex` {stream.Duplex}

-Emitted after a socket is assigned to this request.
-This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of Duplex, unless the user specifies a socket type other than {net.Socket}.
+This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of Duplex, instead of Duplex unless the user specifies a socket type other than {net.Socket}.

 ### Event: 'timeout'
 <!-- YAML